 The USPSTF recognizes that clinical decisions involve more considerations than evidence alone.
 Clinicians should understand the evidence but individualize decisionmaking to the specific patient or situation.
 Similarly, the USPSTF notes that policy and coverage decisions involve considerations in addition to the evidence of clinical benefits and harms.

-This draft Recommendation Statement is available for comment from April 9 until May 6, 2013, at 5:00 PM ET.
+This draft Recommendation Statement is available for comment from April 29 until May 26, 2014, at 5:00 PM ET.
 You may wish to read the entire Recommendation Statement before you comment.
 A fact sheet that explains the draft recommendations in plain language is available here.

-Screening for Oral Cancer: U.S. Preventive Services Task Force Recommendation Statement
+Screening for Chlamydia and Gonorrhea: U.S. Preventive Services Task Force Recommendation Statement

 Summary of Recommendation and Evidence